Finding critical points using improved scaling Ansaetze: Conclusions

 \section{Conclusions}

 Locating the critical point is one of the first issues which arise when considering a statistical mechanical problem.
-Not much attention has been devoted so far in searching for efficient methods to extract critical points from numerical simulations.
-Available methods are, among others: i) looking for the maxima of a susceptibility ii) intersection points of reduced (Binder's) cumulants at different system sizes, iii) look for closing of gaps in quantum systems (PRG).
+Available methods to extract critical points from numerical simulations are, among others: i) looking for the maxima of a susceptibility ii) intersection points of reduced (Binder's) cumulants at different system sizes, iii) look for closing of gaps in quantum systems (PRG).
 These methods produce sequences of pseudo-critical points $g_{L}^{\ast}$ which converge to the true critical point as $g_{L}^{\ast}=g_{c}+O\left(L^{-\theta}\right)$ with a leading algebraic term controlled by the shift exponent $\theta$.
 The general belief is that the shift exponent is given by the inverse of the correlation length exponent: $\theta=1/\nu$.
-In this article we developed accelerated methods for the location of critical points.
-Our methods can be applied at any second order transition in any dimension quantum or classical, temperature or parameter driven.
+In this article we have developed accelerated methods for the location of critical points.
+According to the present scaling analysis, our methods can in principle be applied at any second order transition in any dimension quantum or classical, temperature or parameter driven.
 The resulting pseudo-critical sequences are characterized by a large value of the shift exponent which enables these methods to be efficient even in the extremely hard case of BKT transition where formally ''$\nu=\infty$''.

 The advantage of having such methods at disposal, is that one can limit the analysis to much shorter system sizes.
-This is particularly evident in two dimensional quantum mechanical problems with frustration for which quantum Monte Carlo methods are plagued with the sign problem and the reliable numerical data are therefore restricted to very short sizes.
+In this paper, we have shown how the proposed methods are able to produce fast converging sequences in 1D, focussing on three problems of different nature: the exactly solvable XY model, a non integrable spin-$1$ model and the frustrated spin-$1/2$ Heisenberg model.
+We have shown that the value of the critical point is correctly determined in the first case, and in the second it is estimated with high accuracy.
+Interestingly, the Homogeneity Condition Method is able to produce fast converging sequences in correspondence of the Berezinskii-Kosterlitz-Thouless transition for the third test model, but the critical point value differs from the previous estimation given in Ref. \cite{okamoto92}.
+As both values are coming from scaling assumptions predicted by a renormalization group analysis, we take this discrepancy as a challenging problem to address in future studies.
+Finally, we think that our methods can find important applications in two dimensional quantum mechanical problems with frustration, for which quantum Monte Carlo methods are plagued with the sign problem and the reliable numerical data are therefore restricted to very short sizes.

 \ack{}{}